-- 5. If carbon comes out of the exhaust, cover or plug the exhaust outlet.
-Wear protective gloves. - 6.
-Lightly tap on the exhaust pipe with a rubber mallet while repeating step 4. - 7.
+- Lightly tap on the exhaust pipe with a rubber mallet while repeating 6. step 4. - 7.
 If particles are still suspected to be in the muffler, elevate the rear of the vehicle one foot (30 cm) higher than the front.
 Block the wheels. - 8.
-Place the transmission in PARK.
-Lock the parking brake.
-Repeat steps 4 to 6 until no more particles are expelled. - 9.
-Stop the engine.
+Repeat steps 4 to 6 until no more particles are expelled. - 9 Stop the engine.
 Allow the arrestor to cool. - 10.
-Reinstall the arrestor plug and remove the exhaust outlet cover or plug.
+Reinstall the arrestor clean-out plug and remove the exhaust outlet cover or plug.